aptech3/ap3tech-tools/README.md

 - Do **not** commit `tesseract/`, `poppler/`, or other binary blobs to source control.
 - Instead, list dependencies in `requirements.txt` and rely on package managers (`apt`, `brew`, `choco`) for installing binaries.
 - If you need trained OCR models (`.traineddata`), commit them via [Git LFS](https://git-lfs.com/).
+ - For AI analysis, set `OPENAI_API_KEY` in your environment or via the app’s “Set/OpenAI Key” dialog.